sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

 Thermal:
 "What temperature/heat pattern does it emit?"
 A human may stand out from the background.
-But you correctly identified an important problem:
+An important limitation is:

 Hot machinery and hot rocks can also produce strong thermal signatures.
 Therefore:
 thermal ≠ automatic human detection.
 It needs interpretation and/or sensor fusion.

-16. GPS
+## 16. GPS
 GPS answers:

-“Where am I?”
+“What is the vehicle's location?”
 It does NOT answer:

 “What's 20 metres in front of me?”